rfeng77/rfeng77.github.io/_projects/1_project.md

 ---
 layout: page
 title: "Adaptation and Validation of the Mindful Student Questionnaire (MSQ) in Chinese Adolescents"
-description: "Psychometric validation of a mindfulness measure among 2,910 Chinese adolescents"
+description: "A psychometric validation of a mindfulness measure among 2,910 Chinese adolescents"
 img: assets/img/msq-cover.jpg
 importance: 1
 category: work